Tyrese919/Bit-Feeling/README.md

 **Will do**:
 - A Notification every day
 - A way for students to chose how they feel
-- A way for students to see what the chose before
 - A Notification to teacher after a spree of not doing good
 - a way to make a classroom for all the people to go in
 - An overview for the teachers to see all the students feelings